baarkerlounger/govuk-prototype-rs/Readme.md

 - A way to safely run integration tests in transactions
 - A way to seed data (for test or other databases)
 - A way to access the database connection handler in test cases directly to enable using queries as part of test assertions
+- Any form of authentication
+- Request verification/Authenticity tokens

 ## Thoughts

 - Github actions don't yet support caching for cargo build outputs
 - Docker generally struggles with cargo.
 By default it tries to re-compile all dependencies on every code change, which is pretty slow (see above)
 - Currently all Gov UK components and patterns need to be used in raw html form.
 JS and CSS stays up to date with upstream via the npm package but if the markup for those components or patterns change that wouldn't.
 Ideally there would be a crate wrapping standard components similar to https://github.com/DFE-Digital/govuk-components that could be kept up to date with upstream independently of any individual project.
 Alternatively having support for running Nunjucks templates in Rust would make it easier to reuse components from other stacks.
+- A crate to wrap Gov Notify would be useful